 Set filling aside as you work on the bottom crust.

-Now it’s time to decide how you want to top your slab pie– do you want a full top crust, a lattice top, braided pie dough, or other decorative pie crust design?
+Now it’s time to decide how you want to top your slab pie—do you want a full top crust, a lattice top, or other decorative pie crust design?
+Or do you want to know how to braid pie crust?
 I’m showing you two versions in the following photos and you can find instructions for both in the recipe above.

 Full Top Crust: